google/eleventy-high-performance-blog/README.md

 # eleventy-high-performance-blog

-A starter repository showing how to build a blog with the Eleventy static site generator implementing a wide range of performance best practices.
+A starter repository for building a blog with the [Eleventy static site generator](https://www.11ty.dev/) implementing a wide range of performance best practices.

 ![Screenshot showing that the site achieves 100 points on Lighthouse by default](https://cdn.glitch.com/db98564e-04da-47bf-a3d6-70803c3d0fe7%2FScreen%20Shot%202020-09-04%20at%2012.07.27.png?v=1599214260591)